Stephanie Kay Nutrition

 Published on August 5, 2021 by Stephanie Kay

-Cottage cheese might not be the first ingredient that comes to mind when you think of pancakes but it is a delicious and welcomed addition to this classic breakfast dish.
+Cottage cheese might not be the first ingredient that comes to mind when you think of pancakes but it is a delicious and welcome addition to this classic breakfast dish.
 Crispy on the outside, fluffy on the inside, and packed full of protein, these cottage cheese pancakes are a quick and easy breakfast you can enjoy any day of the week.

 Healthy Cottage Cheese Pancakes

-I made these pancakes with all-purpose flour, however, you could easily make them with whole wheat flour, oat flour, or quick-cooking oats if you wanted to increase the fiber content a little bit.
+I made these pancakes with all-purpose flour; however, you could easily make them with whole wheat flour, oat flour, or quick-cooking oats if you wanted to increase the fiber content a little bit.
 These cottage cheese pancakes also store really well in the fridge so they are perfect as a meal prep idea for quick and easy weekday breakfasts.

 More Cottage Cheese Recipes: